Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Oze Implementation

-As described in Section~\ref{sec:3phase-design}, Oze executes the local ordering phase, global ordering phase, and finalizing phase in that order.
-We describe the read and write protocol in the local ordering phase below.
+As described in Section~\ref{sec:protocol}, Oze executes the read phase, validation phase, and finalizing phase in that order.
+We describe the read and write protocols in the read phase below.

-Lines 1--14 of Algorithm~\ref{alg:readwrite} show Oze's read protocol.
-The read protocol is protected by a single global latch to access the MVSG exclusively.
-In Oze, a transaction first searches the version list of the record from the latest version to find a \textit{readable version}.
-A \textit{readable version} is a committed version in which reading it does not create a cycle.
-If the transaction cannot find a readable version even after reaching the oldest version, it aborts itself.
-If there is a readable version, the transaction adds its \textit{txid} to the \textit{read\_follower} in the \textit{txnode} of the transaction that wrote the selected version, and adds the writer's \textit{txids} of the skipped versions to the \textit{write\_follower} in the own \textit{txnode} (Lines 3--9).
-The record and the version are also added to the local read set and the read set on the graph, respectively (Lines 11--12).
+Lines 1--15 of Algorithm~\ref{alg:readwrite} show Oze's read protocol.
+This \textit{read()} function is called if a transaction does not have the cached record and version in the local read and write sets.
+During \textit{read()}, the transaction must hold a latch to access the record exclusively, including the versions and the record-local graph.
+First, it searches the version list of the record from the latest version to find a \textit{readable version}, which is a committed version that does not create a cycle when reading.
+If it does not find a readable version even after reaching the oldest version, it aborts.
+If there is a readable version, it adds its \textit{txid} to the \textit{read\_follower} in the \textit{txnode} of the transaction that wrote the selected version and adds the writer's \textit{txids} of the skipped versions to the \textit{write\_follower} in the own \textit{txnode} (Lines 5--10).
+The record and the version are also added to the local read set and the read set on the record-local graph, respectively (Lines 12--13).

-When writing, a transaction in Oze creates a version and stores it in the local write set associated with the record (Lines 16--17).
-It processes the write set later in the global ordering phase to reduce unnecessary interferences on the records and the graph.
+When writing, a transaction just creates a version and stores it in the local write set (Lines 17--18).
+The versions can be used for \textit{"read-own-write"}~\cite{Orji88,Lim17}.